4ndrelim/data-structures-and-algorithms/src/dataStructures/stack/README.md

 # Stack
-Stack is a data structure that restricts the order in which operations can be performed.
+Stack is a linear data structure that restricts the order in which operations can be performed on its elements.

 ![Stack data structure](https://cdn.programiz.com/sites/tutorial2program/files/stack.png)